 Smith College is a residential college; traditional-aged undergraduates are required to live on campus for four years.
-Limited numbers of students may be given permission to live off campus through the housing lottery process or by completing the Petition for Waiver of On-Campus Living Requirement Form, available in the student affairs office and given permission.
-Any requests outside of the spring lottery must be submitted in writing to the housing coordinator by June 1 (for first semester) and December 1 (for second semester).
-Transfer students who are of traditional college age may also apply to live off campus by writing to the housing coordinator in the student affairs office at the time of application for admission.
+Limited numbers of students may be given permission to live off campus through the housing lottery process or by completing the Petition for Waiver of On-Campus Living Requirement Form, available on the Residence Life web pages and given permission.
+Any requests outside of the spring lottery must be submitted in writing to the Assistant Director of Residence Life by June 1 (for first semester) and December 1 (for second semester).
+Transfer students who are of traditional college age may also apply to live off campus by writing to the Assistant Director of Residence Life in the student affairs office at the time of application for admission.
 Very few exceptions will be made, and further documentation to support one’s request will be required.
 All requests after the housing lottery will be reviewed and decided by the off-campus housing board.
-Ada Comstock Scholars who currently live on campus may, at the end of a semester, move off campus by simply notifying the housing coordinator and Dean of Ada Comstock Scholars in writing of their intentions.
-(Notifying both offices ensures that the bill will be adjusted accordingly.)
-Anyone who moves out during the semester will not be refunded.

-Closing and opening dates and times of houses are publicized on campus prior to vacations.
+Closing and opening dates and times of houses are publicized on campus prior to vacations and are posted on the residence life website.
 These closing dates represent the end of each semester.
 Students are expected to make house departure and travel plans accordingly.
-All houses (including the Friedman apartments) are closed for winter break, except Dawes for international students; 12 & 26 Bedford Terrace and Conway House for Ada Comstock Scholars, and 47 Belmont for graduate students.
+All houses (including the Friedman apartments) are closed for winter break, except Cutter and Ziskind for international students; 150 Elm Street and Conway House for Ada Comstock Scholars, and 47 Belmont for graduate students.

-Students who will not be in residence for the spring semester, including seniors graduating in January, must remove personal belongings from their room and house by Saturday, December 21, at 10 a.m.
-All January graduates needing commencement housing in May must submit a request in writing to the housing coordinator by December 1, 2011.
+Students who will not be in residence for the spring semester, including seniors graduating in January, must remove personal belongings from their room and house by Saturday, December 23, at 10 a.m.
+All January graduates needing commencement housing in May must submit a request in writing to the Assistant Director of Residence Life by December 1, 2017.
 Belongings not removed on time will be packed and shipped at the student’s expense.
 Prompt departure from houses is required for all students.
-After December 23, January graduates are considered guests in the residential houses and must comply with the guest policy of the college.
-A student who rescinds a leave of absence or is readmitted for second semester cannot return to campus until the date determined by the student affairs office.
+A student who rescinds a leave of absence or is readmitted for second semester cannot return to campus until the date determined by the residence life department.

 Information regarding the housing lottery is distributed to students in the spring.
 The Student Financial Services office requires that the tuition account be in good standing, which is defined as any one of the following: balance is paid in full; balance will be covered by loans or grants not yet received; payment arrangements have been approved by the college.